ckeditor/ckeditor4/tests/plugins/wysiwygarea/manual/detachedtwoeditors.md

 **Note:** Open dev console to track eventual errors.

+1. Write the same text in both editors.

+2. Change style of written text to "Heading 1" in both editors.

+3. Switch to "Source Mode".

+4. Add `<p>Another</p>` text.

+5. Switch back from "Source Mode".

-1. Reattach editor with double click on "Toggle" button.
+3. Reattach editor with double click on "Toggle" button.

   **Expected:**

   * Editor shows with same data.
   * Content is editable.
   * Elementspath (at the bottom is updated).

   **Unexpected:** Editor data is lost, content area is not editable.